Skip to content

 export SKIPPR_API_KEY="sk_live_..."

-skippr run # authenticates automatically
+skippr sync --pipeline <name> --once # authenticates automatically

 Managing API keys